Call WhatsApp

 How we collect, use and protect your personal data.

-Data Controller: Huw Davies, trading as Finstem Accountants.
+Data Controller: Finstem Limited (company number 16803940), trading as Finstem Accountants.
 ICO registered.

 Data protection contact: Huw Davies, info@finstem.co.uk.
 For any questions about how we handle your personal data, please contact us at this address.